gs7vik/python-practices-dsa-ds/README.md

 https://stackoverflow.com/questions/15990456/list-of-lists-vs-dictionary

 when you want to search an element from a list consider using a set too, as search operation in **set** is O(1) as it uses hashtable internally

+imo a surprising behavior of .append() with mutable data types .append actually just creates a reference to the variable that you are passing, if you change that variable then the original result will also have the same changes.
+Beware of this.
+example:
+num = [1, 2]
+res = []
+res.append(num)   # res now has a REFERENCE to num num.clear()       # modifies the same list object print(res)        # prints [[]], because num changed